Personal Wealth Management / Market Analysis

 Silver Linings in UK GDP

-The second sequential monthly drop wasn’t quite as bad as it perhaps looked on the surface, in our view.
+The second sequential monthly drop wasn’t quite as bad as it looked on the surface.

-Elsewhere in the services sector, we see some bright spots—especially in consumer-facing areas that, in theory, should be benefitting from the easing of COVID restrictions and return of travel and leisure activities.
-Overall, the ONS estimates consumer-facing services rose 2.6% m/m.[vii]
-Wholesale and retail trade jumped 2.7% m/m—and that figure is adjusted for inflation—whilst activity at restaurants and hotels rose 1.0%.[viii]
-The nebulously named “other service activities,” which includes the beauty industry, soared 5.5% m/m.[ix]
-Interestingly, retail’s rapid rise came despite the tax hikes and energy price cap increase that took effect in April, suggesting that—at least at the outset—consumers were far more resilient to these added pressures than many economists we follow deemed likely.
-Also positive, in our view: Auto sales contributed strongly to the retail total as supply recovered, seemingly confirming our hunch that March’s slide wasn’t a product of weak demand.
+Elsewhere in the services sector, there were some bright spots—especially in consumer-facing areas that, in theory, should be benefiting from the easing of COVID restrictions and return of travel and leisure activities.
+Overall, the ONS estimates consumer-facing services rose 2.6% m/m.[v]
+Wholesale and retail trade jumped 2.7% m/m—and that figure is adjusted for inflation—while activity at restaurants and hotels rose 1.0%.[vi]
+The nebulously named “other service activities,” which includes the beauty industry, soared 5.5% m/m.[vii]
+Interestingly, retail’s rapid rise came despite the tax hikes and energy price cap increase that took effect in April, suggesting that—at least at the outset—consumers were far more resilient to these added pressures than economists anticipated.
+Also positive: Auto sales contributed strongly to the retail total as supply recovered, confirming our hunch that March’s slide wasn’t a product of weak demand.